Balancing Security and Hospitality

 A number of alternatives have been considered, and the Building Committee (BC) has put a lot of work into examining these and making some proposals.
 The pastorate has noted the risk posed to safeguarding this open boundary and, together with the BC, made the decision to erect a Palisade fence.
 This final option selected is in keeping with the architecture and surroundings of the site, is visually appealing and allows visuals through the fence.

-The Cost of the fence will be just under R300K - no small matter.
+The Cost of the fence will be just over R350K - no small matter.
 We are so grateful that some of our neighbours have committed to donating generously towards this, even offering to match what we can raise.

 We hope to do this as soon as possible and invite you to participate with us.